statiagov/gesmew/guides/content/user/config/configuring_general_settings.md

 ### Default Meta Description

 Whereas meta keywords constitutes a comma-separated list of words and phrases, the meta description is a fuller, prose description of what your store is and does.
-The phrasing you use can help distinguish you from any other e-commerce websites offering products similar to yours.
+The phrasing you use can help distinguish you from any other e-commerce websites offering establishments similar to yours.

 ### Site URL